Special Session – Physical and Numerical Modelling of Landslide-Structure-Interaction

 This session aims at bringing together laboratory and numerical experts to discuss the state of the art, sharing present and future perspectives.

-Contributions to the Special Session should be submitted online at https://iconhic.com/2021/authors-area/#submissions, selecting the name of the Special Session in the dropdown menu ‘Abstract Topic’.
+Contributions to the Special Session should only be submitted online at https://iconhic.com/2021/authors-area/#submissions.
+When filling the form don’t forget to select the name of the Special Session in the dropdown menu ‘Abstract Topic’.